-Interest rates on amounts outstanding under the Credit Agreement are variable.
-At December 31, 2018 and 2017, the interest rates for the outstanding amounts on the Credit Agreement were 3.74% and 2.84%, respectively.
-In addition, we are required to pay a quarterly commitment fee on the unused revolving loan commitment amount at a rate ranging from 0.175% to 0.300% per annum, based on the Consolidated Senior Secured Leverage Ratio.
-Fees for outstanding letters of credit range from 1.25% to 2.00%, based on the Consolidated Senior Secured Leverage Ratio.

-Total average bank borrowings under our revolving credit facility and term loan facility during the year ended December 31, 2018, were \$151.6 million compared to \$256.5 million for the year ended December 31, 2017.
-As of December 31, 2018 and 2017, there was \$408.9 million and \$453.3 million available for borrowing, respectively, net of letters of credit.
-However, based on EBITDA levels at December 31, 2018 and 2017, amounts available for borrowings were limited to \$323.5 million and \$246.0 million, respectively.
+At December 31, 2019, there were no amounts outstanding on the Credit Agreement.
+At December 31, 2018, the interest rate for the outstanding amounts on the Credit Agreement was 3.74%.
+In addition, we are required to pay a quarterly commitment fee on the unused revolving loan commitment amount at a rate ranging from 0.150% to 0.250% per annum, based on the Senior Secured Net Leverage Ratio.
+Fees for outstanding letters of credit range from 1.125% to 1.625%, based on the Senior Secured Net Leverage Ratio.
+Total average bank borrowings under our revolving credit facility and previously existing term loan facility during the year ended December 31, 2019, were \$70.6 million compared to \$151.6 million for the year ended December 31, 2018.
+As of December 31, 2019 and 2018, there was \$647.4 million and \$408.9 million available for borrowing, respectively, net of letters of credit.
+However, based on EBITDA levels, amounts available for borrowings, net of outstanding letters of credit were at least \$322.9 million at December 31, 2019 and amounts available for borrowings, net of outstanding letters of credit were limited to \$323.5 million at December 31, 2018.
 Letters of credit are generally considered borrowings for purposes of calculating available borrowings.
-As of December 31, 2018, \$152.6 million letters of credit were outstanding, all of which were under the revolving credit facility.
+As of December 31, 2019 and 2018, \$152.6 million letters of credit were outstanding in both periods, all of which were under the revolving credit facility.
 Of this amount, \$146.2 million letters of credit relate to a JPF DCS contract.
-As of December 31, 2017, \$6.7 million letters of credit were outstanding, of which, \$6.5 million were under the revolving credit facility.